+For all per-STA profiles included in the request frame, the EML and MLD Capabilities subfield shall be set as if the request has been accepted.

+NOTE—For example, a non-AP MLD operating in EMLSR mode with two links (Link 0 and Link 1) that requests to add a new link (Link 2) using a new radio can indicate EMLMR operation with NSTR relationship between Links 0 and Link 1.

 If the AP MLD accepts the request, it shall set the Status Code field in the ML Reconfiguration Response frame to SUCCESS, and shall include in the response frame a Basic variant Multi-Link element that includes one or more Per-STA Profile subelements for each AP that has formed a new link with a non-AP STA affiliated with the non-AP MLD as a result of the reconfiguration.
 The Basic variant Multi-Link element shall not include any other Per-STA Profile subelements.
 For each Per-STA Profile subelement included in the Multi-Link element, the Complete Profile subfield in the Per-STA Control field shall be set to 1, and the per-STA profile of the AP shall be complete as defined in 35.3.2.2 (Complete or partial per-STA profile).

 If the AP MLD does not accept the request, it may suggest an alternative ML configuration by setting the Status Code field in the ML Reconfiguration Response frame to REFUSED_WITH_SUGGESTED_LINKS, and including in the response frame a Reconfiguration variant Multi-Link element that includes a recommended AP for each non-AP STA connection request present in the ML Reconfiguration Request frame.
 For each non-AP STA in the recommended ML configuration, the Reconfiguration variant Multi-Link element shall include a Per-STA Profile subelement constructed as follows: